OviSarkar62/Time_Efficient_Wireless_Technology_Based_Biometric_Attendance_System_with_Web_Based_Service/README.md

 ## Key Features
 - Automated Fingerprint-based Attendance: Uses fingerprint recognition to record attendance, minimizing the chance of proxy attendance.
-Wireless Data Transfer: Bluetooth technology enables real-time data transmission between the biometric device and the web-based backend server.
+- Wireless Data Transfer: Bluetooth technology enables real-time data transmission between the biometric device and the web-based backend server.
-Web-Based Application: Admins can monitor attendance records, manage user information, and send real-time updates via mobile messages.
+- Web-Based Application: Admins can monitor attendance records, manage user information, and send real-time updates via mobile messages.
-Power Efficiency: Capable of operating on both AC and DC power sources, with automatic switching between power modes.
+- Power Efficiency: Capable of operating on both AC and DC power sources, with automatic switching between power modes.
-Message Alerts: Automatically sends SMS notifications to students and their concerned contacts (e.g., parents, department heads) when attendance is recorded.
+- Message Alerts: Automatically sends SMS notifications to students and their concerned contacts (e.g., parents, department heads) when attendance is recorded.

-## Hardware Design Considerations:
-The proposed system is made up of many components.
-Every component has its functions.
-The Arduino Uno is used as the central processing unit in this system.
-The proposed method consists of a fingerprint sensor (FPM10A), two HC-05 Bluetooth modules, a PL2303 USB to Serial (TTL) module, a dc-dc buck converter, a rechargeable lipo battery, and the power supply.
-A cooling fan is also used for the cooling purpose of the whole circuitry.
-The hardware setup shows how all types of equipment are connected.
+## System Architecture
+The system consists of two main units:

+- Hardware Unit: Comprises an Arduino UNO, FPM10A fingerprint sensor, HC-05 Bluetooth module, and a power supply system.
+- Software Unit: Includes the backend database (MySQL) and a web application for attendance management.
+The system workflow is as follows:

+- Fingerprint data is captured and processed using the SmakFinger3.0 Algorithm.
+- Data is transmitted via Bluetooth to the backend server for storage and further actions.
+- The web application allows administrators to monitor attendance and send mobile messages.

 ## (1)	Arduino Uno
 The Arduino Uno is a microcontroller board based on the ATmega328.
 It has 14 digital input/output pins (of which six are used as PWM outputs), six analog inputs, a 16 MHz ceramic resonator, a USB connection, a power jack, an ICSP header, and a reset button.
 Its operating voltage is 5V, but its input voltage has a limit of 6 to 20V with DC Current per I/O Pin of 40mA.